HassaanAli2211/the_elite_loopers_deg_03/etl/transform/readme.md

 Navigate to the directory containing the code.\
 Run the following command to build the docker image:```docker-compose up --build```\
 Then navigate to pyspark service logs using ```docker logs<container-id>```\
-Click on the http://127.0.0.1:8888/lab and upload the notebook in the etl/transform/kafka_pyspark_streaming.ipynb and run all cells\
+Click on the http://127.0.0.1:8888/lab and upload the notebook, you will find in this directory ```etl/transform/kafka_pyspark_streaming.ipynb``` and run all cells\
 You will start seeing logs

 ## Built With